This article applies to Contextual Commerce. (Looking for Classic Commerce documentation?)

 If the edit you have made will result in a new total price, the new price will take effect upon the Next Billing Date.
 However, upon confirming the edit, you will be given the option to generate a prorated charge for the remainder of the current subscription period.

-If you click PRORATE, FastSpring will automatically generate a refund for the prorated, unused portion of the original subscription payment, and will automatically generate a new charge to the customer's payment method for the prorated value of the remaining subscription duration based on the updated total price.
-However, if the subscription is currently in its free trial period (as in the example above), you will not be to generate prorated refunds and charges since there has not been an actual charge yet.
+If you click PRORATE, FastSpring can automatically generate a refund for the prorated, unused portion of the original subscription payment, and automatically generate a new charge to the customer's payment method for the prorated value of the remaining subscription duration based on the updated total price.
+However, if the subscription is currently in its free trial period, you will not be to generate prorated refunds and charges since there has not been an actual charge yet.

 For more details on prorated adjustments, please see Prorating when Upgrading or Downgrading Subscriptions.